MosesSupposes/Target-Document-Search/README.md

 You should now be prompted with some questions from your terminal.
 You're all set up!

 ## How to View Tests
-`cd` into the cloned version of this repo if you haven't yet and run the following command:
+`cd` into the cloned version of this repo if you haven't already, and run the following command:

 ```
 node test.js